geopm/geopm/tutorial/iogroup/README.md

 The ExampleIOGroup plugin is built by running tutorial_build_gnu.sh or tutorial_build_intel.sh.
-The plugin will be loaded with the geopmpolicy library if it is found in a directory in GEOPM_PLUGIN_PATH.
-Note that to be recognized as an iogroup plugin, the filename must begin with "libgeopmiogroup_" and end in ".so.0.0.0".
-Add the current directory (containing the .so file) to GEOPM_PLUGIN_PATH as follows:
+The plugin will be loaded with the geopmpolicy library if it is found in a directory in GEOPM_PLUGIN.
+Note that to be recognized as an iogroup plugin, the filename must begin with "libgeopmiogroup\_" and end in ".so.0.0.0".
+Add the current directory (containing the .so file) to GEOPM_PLUGIN as follows:

-    $ export GEOPM_PLUGIN_PATH=$PWD
+    $ export GEOPM_PLUGIN=$PWD

 An alternative is to install the plugin by copying the .so file into the GEOPM install directory, <GEOPM_INSTALL_DIR>/lib/geopm.